RiansyahTohamba/coding-notes/software-design/john-talk-io/John Ousterhout_ _A Philosophy of Software Design_ _ Talks at Google.md

 It's a relatively quick read
 in which he goes through study

-after study that
-shows in these fields

-where we think of some people
-as being tremendously talented,
+after study that shows in these fields where we think of some people as being tremendously talented,

+# what make differentiates between top performer and average performer ?
-in fact, the only thing
-that really differentiates

-the top performers from
-the average performers

-is how much they've practiced.
+in fact, the only thing that really differentiates the top performers from the average performers is "how much they've practiced".

-That's the one consistent
+That's the one consistent correlating factor they could find.
-correlating factor

-they could find.

 It's all about practice.

+# is it possible to teach "problem-decomposition"
 So that got me thinking, I mean, I believe it's got to be possible to teach this.
 But the second thing is, who's going to do it?

+# why most faculty in 2018 cannot teach it ?
 Well, unfortunately, not most of today's faculty.
 The problem is the typical faculty member writes a little bit of code as a grad student, never really gets any instruction.

-You throw out some crappy code for your dissertation,

-and then you become a professor.
+You throw out some crappy code for your dissertation, and then you become a professor.

-And then you decide coding
-is what graduate students do,

-so you stop coding.
+And then you decide coding is what graduate students do, so you stop coding.

-And you never
-write anymore code.
+And you never write anymore code.

-And so, you know, the only way to become a great developer
+# how to become a great developer ?

-and learn design skills today is with tons of personal experience, sort of trial and error.
+And so, you know, the only way to become a great developer and learn design skills today is with tons of personal experience, sort of trial and error.

 Faculty don't have that.

-So they can't teach
+So they can't teach their students.
-their students.

 And so the whole process
 just continues over and over